rupor-github/wsl-ssh-agent/README.md

 end.
 It proxes all requests from this socket to ssh-agent.exe via named pipe.
 The only thing required on WSL end for it to work is to make sure that WSL `SSH_AGENT_SOCK` points to proper socket path.
 The same socket could be shared by any/all WSL sessions.

+As an additional bonus `wsl-ssh-agent-gui.exe` could work as [lemonade](https://github.com/lemonade-command/lemonade) server so you could send your clipboard from tmux or neovim remote session back to your windows box over SSH secured connection easily.
+Running `lemonade.exe` console application in the background on Windows was always a bit tedious.
+Please, read lemonade documentation for details on how this works and parameters description.

 **SECURITY NOTICE:** All the usual security caveats applicable to WSL apply.
 Most importantly, all interaction with the Win32 world happens with the credentials of the user who started the WSL environment.
 In practice, *if you allow someone else to